frctl/fractal/README.md

 # Fractal

-**A flexible tool for creating and documenting website component libraries, designed to fit the way you work.**
+**A flexible, extendable tool for creating and documenting website component libraries.**

 Core features include: